xumingming/storm-wiki/Guaranteeing-message-processing.md

 ### Tuning reliability

 Acker tasks are lightweight, so you don't need very many of them in a topology.
-You can track their performance through the Storm UI (component id -1).
+You can track their performance through the Storm UI (component id "__acker").
 If the throughput doesn't look right, you'll need to add more acker tasks.

 If reliability isn't important to you -- that is, you don't care about losing tuples in failure situations -- then you can improve performance by not tracking the tuple tree for spout tuples.
 Not tracking a tuple tree halves the number of messages transferred since normally there's an ack message for every tuple in the tuple tree.
 Additionally, it requires less ids to be kept in each downstream tuple, reducing bandwidth usage.